JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Converts and replaces the hexadecimal number at the end of this range to a Unicode character.

 ```
-FUNCTION CTextRange2.HexToUnicode () AS HRESULT
+FUNCTION HexToUnicode () AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->HexToUnicode(m_pTextRange2))
    RETURN m_Result
 END FUNCTION